oliviachou/collaborate/README.md

 Wait and Eat replaces paper waiting lists at restaurants.

-If eat at restaurants a lot, you'll love the app because instead of waiting around for your name to be called, you'll just get a text message when a table opens up.
+If you eat at restaurants a lot, you'll love the app because instead of waiting around for your name to be called, you'll just get a text message when a table opens up.

 If you own a restaurant, you'll love the app because it makes managing waiting lists really easy,